First Year Program Options

 CAP’s learning community model—small groups of students who take the same courses—helps students transition from high school to university, and offers peer as well as academic engagement, support and community.
 Students have access to the dedicated Gateway study space.
 The program works closely with Arts Academic Advising to help students succeed in first year and beyond.

 Participation in the Coordinated Arts Program is a full Winter Session commitment as the program extends across both terms, for a total of 18 credits.
 Students wishing to drop CAP may do so without penalty during the period officially allowed for course changes at the beginning of September.
 See Registration.
-They may not drop individual CAP courses, however.
-With the exception of ASTU 100 and 101, CAP courses may be taken as Credit/D/Fail; however, because of the strict limits on how courses completed for Credit/D/Fail grading may be applied to the degree, students considering this option are strongly encouraged to speak with an Academic Advisor.
+They may not drop individual CAP_V courses, however.
+With the exception of ASTU_V 100 and 101, CAP_V courses may be taken as Credit/D/Fail; however, because of the strict limits on how courses completed for Credit/D/Fail grading may be applied to the degree, students considering this option are strongly encouraged to speak with an Academic Advisor.
 See Credit Requirements and Regulations.

 For detailed information, visit CAP, or contact the CAP Office, 604.822.0217.